briocodes/Sudoku/README.md

 # Sudoku
-A desktop application for solving puzzles
+A desktop application for solving puzzles.
+Built with JavaFX